gillesdegottex/percivaltts/README.md

 inside each file.
 In Percival, the trick is to specify the shape of the data as a suffix of the file path, e.g. `spectrum/*.spec:(-1,129)`. this suffix will be used, as is, to reshape the numpy array using `np.reshape(.)`.

+#### Batches

+A batch has a shape: [size, length, features_dim].
+Because Theano/Lasagne needs a "channel" dimension (as in pictures), batches' shape often become temporarily [size, 1, length, features_dim] so that the last two dimenions define a picture of size [length, features_dim].

 ### Notes
 There is currrently no post-processing of the generated spectral amplitudes before the waveform synthesis.